-As part of Disability Awareness Month, the DWD and its WorkOne partners are unveiling new workstations that contain assistive technology designed to help Hoosiers with disabilities in their search for gainful employment.
-These workstations can be found at twelve WorkOne Career Centers throughout the state, with nine more being added by the end of the year.
+As part of Disability Awareness Month, the DWD and its WorkOne partners offer workstations that contain assistive technology designed to help Hoosiers with disabilities in their search for gainful employment.
 WorkOne assistive technology workstations include adjustable workstations, articulating arm supports, large print keyboards, and ultra HD video magnifier.
 WorkOne team members also participate in regular training sessions to learn new strategies for assisting individuals with disabilities in their job search.

 In addition to the locations listed above, most full-service WorkOne locations are equipped with a variety of accessible equipment.
 Please note that WorkOne locations differ in the types of equipment offered.
 Contact or visit your local WorkOne office to inquire about the availability of equipment.
 Examples of assistive technology include: